Skip to main content

 The Psychotherapy Education Clinic

 The Psychotherapy Education Clinic provides individual psychodynamic psychotherapy.
 Resident psychiatrists meet with their patients at least once a week to explore internal conflicts that may contribute to their psychiatric condition.
 The course of treatment may last months or years.
-Referrals to this clinic are generally made through the Adult Diagnostic and Treatment Clinic (ADTC).
+If you are interested in being seen in this clinic, arrange an initial appointment in the Adult Diagnostic and Treatment Clinic (ADTC) and ask your psychiatrist in that clinic if they think that the Psychotherapy Education Clinic would be a fit for you.